 - First up, if you are doing intermittent fasting and skipping breakfast altogether, add some cinnamon to your coffee.
 No more than 1 tsp a day though.
-Cinnamon is a blood thinner.
+Just be aware cinnamon is blood thinner.

 - Leftovers: Make enough dinner proteins that you have some left for breakfast the next day.
-It’s pretty easy to heat something up in the microwave while you are still waking up, and if you put some effort into making a good dinner, it is going to taste good the second time around.
+It’s easy to reheat something in the microwave while you are still waking up, and if you make a good dinner, it is going to taste good the second time around.

-- Protein Smoothies: I only drink the protein drink if I am going to work out that morning, because most of the protein drinks out there have quite a few carbohydrates and/or sugars in them also.
-Read the labels when you buy a protein drink, they vary quite a bit in calories and carbs.
-The key is to get one that is a “whey isolate”.
-Click here for a great protein smoothie recipe.
+- Protein Smoothies: I only have a protein drink if I am going to work out that morning and I’m tired of eggs.
+I prefer my homemade protein smoothie because I control the carbs and sugar.
+Most commercial protein drinks have quite a few carbohydrates and/or sugars in them.
+Read the labels carefully and look for one that is a “whey isolate”.

-- Scrambled eggs are the most versatile protein you can make, and once you get the technique down they literally take all of 2-3 minutes to make.
-You really do need to take a few steps in making the eggs correctly however, or you will end up with dry tasteless eggs that you will easily tire of.
+- Scrambled eggs are the most versatile protein you can make, and once you get the technique down they take all of 2-3 minutes to make.
+You do need to take a few steps in making the eggs correctly, however, or you will end up with dry tasteless eggs that you will easily tire of.

 Tips for Quick & Tasty Breakfast Eggs